undeMalum/portfolio/content/posts/selling-cheese/index.md

 3. I mentioned selling cheese
 4. Vice-principal proposed the purchase of cheese by school commons
 5. After the trip, I visited the main principal
-6. He agreed to my proposal and suggested selling during Nativity plays
+6. He agreed to my proposal and suggested selling cheese during Nativity plays
 7. I made a call to Bury Miś to discuss possibilities
-8. I worked in MiśTruck and collected cheese samples
+8. After working in MiśTruck, I collected cheese samples for the school
 9. I brought cheese samples for school cooks to test
-10. The price was overkill so the school didn't become a trading partner
+10. Unfortunately, the price was overkill so the school didn't become a trading partner
-11. I paid the principal a second visit regarding School Charity Fair
+11. I paid the principal a second visit regarding the School Charity Fair
 12. Although reluctant, he made a final agreement
 13. I contacted Mrs. Martyna, the elementary school charity coordinator
 14. I asked the school cooks for permission to leave cheese at school
-15. In Skórzewo I took the document allowing me to sell cheese at school
+15. In Skórzewo, I took the document allowing me to sell cheese at school
 16. On December 19, I received all products I would be selling
 16. At 4 p.m. the same day, I erected my booth for the first time

 I hope you didn't get lost!
 It was quite intensive.
 I'd be glad if I could make it shorter, but I can't.
-It's so many important facts out there!
-Maybe after receiving some feedback I will cut some of it.
+There's so many important information out there!
+Maybe after receiving feedback I will cut some of it.
 Anyway, let's come back to the main story.

 ***
 {{< neighbouring >}}